Superrehtard/old_diaspora_wiki/Federation-Model-Brainstorm.md

-Here's my brainstorm for a more focused federation model.

-**There's two flavours of networks:**
+**There's two models:**

-1. Meeting new people
+1. Stay in touch with friends -> direct connection between seeds -> works smooth for small pods ->  Leads to **Decentralisation**.
+This is the original goal.

--> "Gather interesting people **from the pool**" -> Through hashtags -> Small pods fail to deliver because of small pool -> Leads to centralisation.
+2. **Meeting new people** -> requires: gathering interesting people from "the pool" -> Small pods: small pools -> they fail to deliver -> Leads to centralisation.
 This is happening.

-2. Stay in contact with friends
--> "Direct connecting" -> Pods for individuals work perfectly ->  Decentralisation

-Diaspora tries to do both "meeting people" as well as "decentralisation".
-This combination leads to architectural/traffic problems.
-The current model automatically leads to centralisation as small pods fail to deliver.
+Diaspora's strategy: **decentralisation and meeting people**.

+To sum this up: Since Diaspora focuses a lot on meeting new people, pods require access to a big data pool.
+Only big pods can provide these, therefore people move to big pods, which causes centralisation.
+This creates high traffic for big pods, resulting in unneeded/unwanted performance issues.
+Also, pods have to synch with each other, all keeping copies of the same info.
+Doesn't scale well.
+Self-hosting is at a huge disadvantage.

-### Separate the processes!
+### Fix: Separate the processes!

-1. Go by model 2 for your decentralisation fix.
-Protect privacy and ownership for all _private_ content.
+1. Go by model 1 for your decentralisation goals.
+This model protects privacy and ownership of all private content.
 Does exactly what Kickstarters donated their money for.
-No evil at all.
-Everyone their own pod.
-Low traffic, simple system!
+Everyone their own equal pod.
+Low traffic, simple install.

-2. Build a central index that provides model 1 as an add-on for Diaspora.
-This will contain Diaspora's "evil" part.
-Lets call it "Evilspora".
+2. Build a central index that provides model 2 as an **add-on** for Diaspora, globally.
+In other words: move the hashtag index out of the big pods, into a centralised index.
+Lets call the central index "Evilspora".

 ### Evilspora

-Within model 2, allow users to authorize Evilspora.
-When authorised, Evilspora will pull all records of your public posts with hashtags into a centralised monolithic database to provide a perfect hashtag search system by delivering results back to model 2 servers.
+Within model 1, allow users to authorize Evilspora.
+When authorised, Evilspora will pull all records of your public posts with hashtags into a centralised monolithic database to provide a perfect hashtag search system by delivering results back to model 1 servers.
 You can search these posts even when you do not allow Evilspora to pull your posts (to avoid dilemma's).

 Evilspora only pulls and provides tagged public posts.
 It does nothing else.
 It does not host posts, just indexes them for reference.
-From within model 2, we could tell Evilspora to "forget our posts", clearing the index, or "forget after x days".
+From within model 1, we could tell Evilspora to "forget our posts", clearing the index, or "forget after x days".
 We control Evilspora ourselves.

 Evilspora does not see any private messages or friend relations (as opposed to Facebook).
-Because Evilspora is completely separated from model 2, it is possible to completely block Evilspora.
-Therefore people can choose between a fully decentralised network and a semi-decentralised network.
-Evilspora may be evil; he's still a lot less evil than Facebook because he's missing lots of context.
+Because Evilspora is completely separated from model 1, it is possible to completely block and work around Evilspora.
+People can choose between a fully decentralised network and a semi-decentralised network.
+Evilspora may be evil; its still a lot less evil than Facebook because its missing lots of context, which is hosted on the pods themselves.

 ### TL;DR
 Focus on perfect befriended federation between millions of one-man pods, while making hashtag search pod-independent.
 Currently, because JoinDiaspora provides an awesome hashtag experience, people choose to all join the same pod which centralises the network and causes a lot of scaling problems for JD.
 By moving the hashtag experience away from JD, the network becomes more equally decentralised as there will then be less downsides to self-hosting (poor reach or high traffic).
 It massively changes the relationship between big and small pods, for the better.